-Advanced/Dual-Credit Course Completion (Grades 11-12): The percentage of students who complete and receive credit for at least one advanced or dual-credit course.
+Advanced/Dual-Credit Course Completion (Grades 11-12): The percentage of students who completed and received credit for at least one advanced or dual-credit course.
 Decisions about awarding high school credit for college courses are described in Texas Administrative Code §74.25.